 This bracelet is an easy way to remember what each color stands for in the journey of faith.

 Kids as young as 3 and 4 will be able to share this with you.

-For more great faith inspired craft ideas, check out the Family Christian Arts and Crafts board on Pinterest.
+For more great faith inspired craft ideas, check out these beautiful inspirational crafts.